816.792.2360

 • Borrowers with irregular income patterns

-Rather than eliminating income review entirely, these programs evaluate financial strength using different methods.
+Rather than eliminating income review entirely, these programs assess financial strength using different methods.

 Several types of loan programs may allow refinancing with alternative income documentation.